stelzinga/MF/Management_Framework.md

 This visual representation is summarised below.
 ________________________________________
 ## Profile Tree Executive Summary
 The main objective of a *Venture* (Company, Organisation, Corporation or Enterprise) is to generate more *Revenue*, or *Income* from the sales of  *Services* and/or *Goods* to *Clients*, than the *Cost* to yield those Services through *Operations*.
 Operations consists of all *Processes* (*Steps* applied to *Inputs* to achieve *Output*) contributing directly or indirectly to the continuous sales and delivery of Services a.k.a. *Run*, as well as continuous improvement of that Run through *Change*.
 Processes are performed and/or overseen by *Staff* (employees) using *Assets* and with input from *Suppliers* (internal or external).
 Combined, Staff, Suppliers and Assets are *Resources* which generate Costs (salaries, rent, depreciation, electricity, costs of goods sold, fees, etc.).
 These Costs are covered through Cash from Revenues combined with *Capital* in the form of *Liabilities* and *Equity*.
 Liabilities or *Debt* include long and short-term loans, bonds but also purchases on credit.
 Equity represents money invested into the Venture and thus implies a form of *ownership*.
 Operations also yield *Risk*, defined as the probability of unplanned events with adverse outcomes.
 The latter are either *direct* (loss of Revenue through fines, recall of Services, legal costs) or *indirect* (loss or damage of Resources) and they are immediate or in the future.
 Unplanned events occur because of i) failures or weaknesses in Processes and/or Resources and/or ii) because of unforeseen conditions created internally (Management, Staff, -internal- Suppliers, Assets) or externally through Suppliers, Clients and the *Environment*.
 Environment consists of external forces that affect Clients, Services, Operations and Management either directly or indirectly without any of them having direct influence on those forces.
 The majority of these forces include *Investors & Creditors*, *Politics, Laws & Regulations*, *Competitors* *Climate & Weather*, *Geography & Nature*, *Economy & Tax*, *Society & Culture*, *Science & Technology* and *Infrastructure*.
-In short, Risk is a form of *probabilistic* Cost, and the management of Risk incurs an *actual* Cost e.g., extra Staff, insurance, backup Assets etc.
+In short, Risk is a form of *probabilistic* Cost, and the management of Risk incurs an *actual* Cost e.g., extra Staff, insurance, backup Assets.
 Revenue, Cost and Risk are the monetary *Results* of Operations as opposed to the non-monetary, and intangible result *Image* which reflects the opinion of the Venture as a whole as held by any people within the Environment, Clients, Suppliers and within the Venture itself.
-Revenue minus Cost is called *Earnings* or *Profit* and they make up one of the key *Financial Statements* called *Income Statement* (a statement of Revenues, Costs and Profit over a *Financial Period*) whereas Assets³⁾, Liabilities and Equity make up the other: *Balance Sheet* (a statement at the end of the Financial Period).
+Revenue minus Cost is called *Earnings* or *Profit* and combined they make up one of the key *Financial Statements* called *Income Statement* (a statement of Revenues, Costs and Profit over a *Financial Period*) whereas Assets³⁾, Liabilities and Equity make up the other: *Balance Sheet* (a statement at the end of the Financial Period).
-Operations are central to a Venture, and they are initiated and continuously improved by *Management* through four *Management Functions*: *Planning*, *Organising*, *Leading* and *Controlling* a.k.a. *POLC*, such that Profit is maximised, Risk minimised and the Venture's Image is maintained positive.
+Operations are central to a Venture, and they are initiated and continuously improved by *Management* through four *Management Functions*: *Planning*, *Organising*, *Leading* and *Controlling* a.k.a. *POLC*, such that Profit is maximised, Risk minimised and the Venture's Image is kept positive.
 Planning consists of strategy *formulation*, whereas Organising and Leading constitute strategy *implementation*, and Controlling consists of *verifying* the implementation.
 Management applies the POLC to Operations but also to *Business Functions* which are transverse topics across the Venture like *Finance*, *Human Resources*, *Information Technology*, *Compliance*, *Risk*, *Legal*, *Tax*, *Procurement*, *Communications*, and *Marketing*.
 Management relies on *Tools* in the form of *Research*, *Definitions*, *Frameworks*, *Procedures* and *Software* to achieve its targets.
 Lastly, Management is in practice a *Management Cycle* in which the theoretic concepts of POLC, Business Functions and Tools blend into a practical continuous output.

 The next four paragraphs provide more details on the POLC, which, being functions, are foundational to Management.

 Planning establishes *what, where, when, why and how* is to be done within Operations by defining why the Venture exists (*Context*, *Purpose*, *Vision* and *Mission*), within which boundaries it expects to function (*Values* and *Bylaws*) and how it assesses the Environment versus its own performance (*SWOT* and *Intel*).
 Planning also defines *Goals* and *Objectives*.
 Run Goals focus on continuously delivering Services to Clients, with four Run Goals being essential: a) Manage Venture, b) Perform production (Value Chain), c) Perform oversight (Control Chain) and d) Perform overhead (anything not contributing to a-c but required nevertheless).
 Change Goals *improve* Run Goals to a) Grow Revenue, b) Protect existing Revenue at risk of being lost, c) Secure Run to reduce Risk, and d) Optimise Run to reduce Cost and/or increase Revenue.
 Both Run and Change Goals can have Sub-Goals that tie into *Activities* (see below).
 An *Objective* is a *precise*, *time-based* Process or series of Processes, the output of which supports the completion of a (Sub-) Goal and thus the delivery of a Service or improvement thereof.
 Objectives consume Assets and Suppliers and are performed or overseen by Staff.
-Objectives are either *Routines* (link to Run Goals) or *Projects* (link to Change Goals).
+Objectives are either *Routines* (linked to Run Goals) or *Projects* (linked to Change Goals).
 Planning also establishes various types of metrics or *Benchmarks* like KPI, KRI which are used in Controlling.
 Lastly, the result of Planning is a Plan which can be a *Strategic Plan*, *Tactical Plan* and/or *Operational Plan* a.k.a. *Operating Model* (a blueprint of the Profile Tree).

 Organising establishes *how to do* what was Planned and *who should do it* by defining *Activities* which regroup related Sub-Goals and/or Objectives and defines how Staff are organised in *Groups* linked to those Activities.
 The sum of Groups (and thus Activities) is the Venture's Organisation reflected in an *Organisational Chart*.
 Organising establishes *Roles & Responsibilities* which includes the concept of *Delegation* of *Responsibility* and *Authority* across Activities whilst creating *Accountability* throughout the Venture.
-Roles & Responsibilities are formalised in a Job Description. *Casting* assures specific individuals are found for each Job Description as well as the right Suppliers.
+Roles & Responsibilities are formalised in a *Job Description*. *Casting* assures specific individuals are found for each Job Description as well as the right Suppliers.
 Lastly, *Funding* assures Capital required for Operations is maintained.

 Leading involves *driving* those *who perform Operations* by directing, influencing, inspiring, and motivating individual Staff,  Groups and Suppliers to achieve Objectives.
 Leading consists of establishing a *Safe Space* such that *collaboration*, *motivation*, *inspiration*, and *learning* are all maximised.
 Leading involves *Networking* and also grooms *future Managers* and, Leading reflects upon one-self as Manager through *Management Improvement*.
 Lastly, Leading aims at achieving a *Culture* which embeds the Values from Planning.
 The Manager achieves all these deliverables through *Interaction* with individual Staff, Groups and Suppliers using various means.